Vortex936/my_project_cxx/README.md

 ## Thanks to

 - [@a858438680](https://github.com/a858438680) for figuring out a reliable workaround to importing the standard library as a module on unix systems.
 Source: https://github.com/llvm/llvm-project/issues/80231#issuecomment-1922037108.
-His solution works great, even though CMake does not yet support `import std` (as of writing).
+His solution works great.